-agreement is not properly drawn up, the internship may be reclassified as an employment contract.
+If there is no agreement or the agreement is not properly drawn up, the internship may be reclassified as an employment contract.

-DURATION OF INTERNSHIPS
+I DURATION OF INTERNSHIPS

 An intern cannot do an internship of more than 6 months in the same company or organisation under one or more internships.
 The internship period is calculated on the basis of the actual time the intern spends in the host organisation.